 The ACA includes stipulations to offer tax credits and Medicaid coverage to eligible lawfully present immigrants.
 Like U.S. citizens, lawfully present immigrants are eligible for subsidized coverage in the marketplaces if they meet their state's income eligibility rules.
-Lawfully present immigrants who meet the income eligibility rules for Medicaid in their state may be eligible for Medicaid, but, with the exception of pregnant women in certain states, are generally subject to a five-year waiting period before they can apply.
-Immigrants who would otherwise be eligible for Medicaid but have not yet completed their five-year waiting period may instead qualify for tax credits through the Marketplace.
-If an individual in this circumstance has an income below 100 percent of poverty, for the purposes of tax credit eligibility, his or her income will be treated as though it is equal to poverty (meaning that the enrollee would pay no more than 2.08% of income for a benchmark silver plan in 2019).
+Lawfully present immigrants who meet the income eligibility rules for Medicaid in their state may be eligible for Medicaid, but are generally subject to a five-year waiting period before they can apply.5 Immigrants who would otherwise be eligible for Medicaid but have not yet completed their five-year waiting period may instead qualify for tax credits through the Marketplace.
+If an individual in this circumstance has an income below 100 percent of poverty, for the purposes of tax credit eligibility, his or her income will be treated as though it is equal to poverty (meaning that the enrollee would pay no more than 2% of income for a benchmark silver plan in 2014).
 Immigrants who are not lawfully present are ineligible to enroll in health insurance through the marketplace, receive tax credits through the marketplaces, or enroll in non-emergency Medicaid and CHIP.